anothertechs/anothertechs/src/blogs/crypto/hanging-man-pattern/index.md

 # Hanging Man Candlestick Pattern for Stock/Crypto Trading

-## What is it?
+## What is Hanging Man Candlestick Pattern?

 Hanging Man is a bearish reversal candlestick pattern with a longer lower shadow and smaller real body.
 **This candlestick pattern appears at the end of an uptrend, indicating further weakness in price movements.**

-It was formed when the bulls raised prices and are now unable to apply further pressure.
+Hanging Man is formed when the bulls raised prices and are now unable to apply further pressure.
 **There is no upper shadow and the lower shadow is twice the length of its body.**
-This technical analysis of this model gives traders the opportunity to close a buy position and enter a short position
+Technical analysis on hanging man model gives traders the opportunity to close a buy position and enter a short position

 ## Formation of Hanging Man Pattern